-The Federal Office of Public Health (FOPH) states that compulsory healthcare insurance premiums will rise by an average of 0.
-5% in 2021.
+According to the Federal Office of Public Health (FOPH), the average compulsory health insurance premium will be 0.2 % lower in 2022.
 The BAG website (www.priminfo.ch) provides a premium calculator to compare all the approved basic insurance premiums which are available.